 Truth be told, if it weren’t for my ever-present adoration with bacon and eggs, I might seriously consider jumping onto the vegan train for the long haul.
 There are some incredibly healthy protein options available for vegans, and it seems that every day, another vegan option appears onto store shelves.
 I never imagined that I would enjoy making and eating vegan dishes like quinoa chickpea patties, but I really do!

-Joy's vegan chocolate cupcake recipe actually calls for the use of avocados, but since I just baked with those last week, when I made her avocado fries, I thought I would substitute the avocado for an equally awesome fruit that pairs well with chocolate and can be used as a fat replacement.
-Enter BANANAS!
+OK, so back to this vegan chocolate cupcakes recipe.
+It’s adapted from one that I found in Joy the Baker’s first cookbook, “100 Simple and Comforting Recipes”.
+The recipe actually calls for the use of avocados, but since I baked with them last week when I made Joy’s avocado fries recipe, I thought I would substitute the avocado for an equally awesome fruit that pairs well with chocolate and can be used as a fat replacement.
+Enter bananas!

 For decorating, I placed the frosting into a pastry bag that I fitted with a large coupler and a Wilton 1M pastry tip.

 To make the rose effect with the frosting, I started in the middle of the cupcake and piped my way around and out to the edge of the cupcake.
 For a better visual on the procedure, check out this great how-to video that Amanda made.
 It really helped see just how easy the technique is!

 Now that I know how to make them, this is your advance warning that you’re going to see a LOT of roses on my future projects.
 I can hardly wait to experiment with different colors and create myself a world full of buttercream roses!

 As always, if you make these vegan chocolate cupcakes, or any of my other recipes for that matter, please leave me a comment to let me know what you think of them.

 Vegan Chocolate Cupcakes

 FOR THE FROSTING